Professional Practice: The Engineering Profession Act outlines the duties and responsibilities of professional engineers

 Complaints and Discipline: Information regarding the Complaints and Discipline process is available here.

-Company Registration: Companies that provide engineering services to the public of Nova Scotia must be registered with Engineers Nova Scotia and have a Certificate of Compliance.
-Each engineer who works with a company that practices in Nova Scotia must also hold a license with Engineers Nova Scotia.
+Company Registration: Companies that provide engineering in Nova Scotia must be registered with Engineers Nova Scotia and hold a Certificate of Compliance.
+Each engineer who works with a company that practices in Nova Scotia must be registered with Engineers Nova Scotia.

 Patricia J. Hanson, Enforcement/Compliance Officer, e-mail